wvhulle/rust_presentations/traits_type_elision.md

 }
 ```

+---

 ### Closures that are `FnMut`

-The signature is `call(&mut self)`
+The signature of the `call` method on the implicit struct is `call(&mut self)`.

-- can have
+The struct may have
 - mutable references to its containing scope (but importantly, does **not need to**)
 - immutable references to its containing scope
-- cannot consume or move out captured variables
-- can be called more than once, but only once at a time, so it must implement `FnOnce`

 ```rust
 let mut x = 5;